Tik Tok (2016 film)

-Tik Tok is a 2016 Chinese-South Korean suspense crime drama film directed by Li Jun and starring Wallace Chung, Lee Jung-jae and Lang Yueting.
+Tik Tok is a 2016 Chinese-South Korean action crime film directed by Li Jun and starring Wallace Chung, Lee Jung-jae and Lang Yueting.
 It was released in China by China Film Group Corporation on July 15, 2016.

 Plot

 Guo Zhida plans a bomb explosion near a soccer stadium to take away money from a gambling group.
 Police officer Jiang and psychologist Yang cooperate to stop him and investigate his plan.